How to Protect Your Basement from Water Damage

 In addition to tending to the water source, bolster your basement to protect it from future water damage potential.

-3. Insulate basement: Condensation on cold pipes can lead to dripping water, which can ruin drywall and flooring.
+Condensation on cold pipes can lead to dripping water, which can ruin drywall and flooring.
 Install an automatic dehumidifier system and have your basement properly insulated.

-4. Add a drain or sump pump: Especially if you house appliances in your basement, such as a washing machine, toilet, and water heater, have a drain installed and make sure it is kept clear of debris.
+Especially if you house appliances in your basement, such as a washing machine, toilet, and water heater, have a drain installed and make sure it is kept clear of debris.
 In addition to or in place of a drain, install a sump pump to help send incoming water away from your home.

-5. Install sensors: If water does make its way in, you want to know as soon as possible.
+If water does make its way in, you want to know as soon as possible.
 By installing water sensors, you can be alerted as soon as moisture is detected, with some sensors capable of turning off power and closing valves

 Basement Waterproofing in Kansas

-Installing a complete basement waterproofing system is hands-down the best method for long-term water management.
-Waterproofing includes drain tile (also called a French drain, weeping tile, rock drain, perimeter drain, sub-surface drain or agricultural drain) sump pumps and sometimes dehumidifiers.
-The methods we use at Lamunyon accommodate all aspects of waterlogging, cracks, puddles, and deterioration of concrete.
 Our mission is to provide one-time repairs that will be a permanent solution.
 Like any other symptom, common problems with basements are generally caused by water damage and improper drainage.
 Waterproofing your basement is the biggest investment a homeowner can make.
 With the necessary precautions set in place, you can protect against further damage, protect your belongings from water damage and even create a comfy livable space!

 Lamunyon Cleaning and Restoration Services of Manhattan, Clay Center, Salina, Junction City, McPherson, Great Bend, and Topeka Kansas